rolkra/explore/README.md

 <img src="https://github.com/rolkra/explore/blob/master/explore_shiny_iris.png" alt="example interactive exploration" width="800">

-## Functions for reducible data science
+## Functions for reproducible data science

 Example how to use the functions of the explore package to explore the iris dataset